 LRGs approach the SDGs differently.
 Many cities, provinces and regions are already or are in the process of aligning the SDGs with their local development plans or policies (e.g cities such as Amiens, Besançon, Bonn; provinces such as Cordoba, Barcelona, Gironde; regions such as Brussels, Basque Region, Catalonia, Kronoberg).
-Many big cities are taking the lead to localize the SDGs (e.g. Barcelona, Berlin, Brussels, Copenhagen, Hamburg, Madrid, Paris, Vienna) - their experiences are developed further in the Metropolitan Areas Chapter.
+Many big cities are taking the lead to localize the SDGs (e.g. Barcelona, Berlin, Brussels, Copenhagen, Hamburg, Madrid, Paris, Vienna) - their experiences are developed further in the Metropolitan Areas Chapter of the GOLD V Report.